top of page

 Paper Colors

 While my default paper color is Toned Tan, I offer three other colors for you to choose from.
-If you are unsure, I am more than happy to give suggestions or send free mockups in order for you to see what your portrait will look like with each color.
+If you are unsure, I am more than happy to give suggestions or send free mockups in order for you to see what the subject(s) will look like with each paper color.

-The paper I use is the Strathmore Art 400 Series Mixed Media Paper.
-With a weight of 184lb (300g/m2), this paper is thick and able to withstand both wet and dry media, making it the perfect candidate for durable and long-lasting colored pencil portraits.
+I use Strathmore Art 400 Series Mixed Media Paper.
+With a weight of 184lb (300g/m2), this paper is thick and able to withstand both wet and dry media, making it the perfect candidate for long-lasting colored pencil portraits.

 Custom Shapes

 Custom shapes are available upon request.
 This can be useful if you have a specific frame that you'd like to use.
-The most common shapes I do are are squares, circles and ovals; however, if you have a more intricate shape in mind, please let me know at the time of booking.
+If you have a custom shape in mind, please let me know and I will do my best to accommodate your needs.

 Backgrounds

-I can do solid backgrounds, patterns, landscapes, and more.
-Your price will depend on the complexity of the background you choose, and will be determined at the time of booking.
+I can do solid color backgrounds, patterns, landscapes, and more.
+The complexity of the background you choose will influence the final price, which will be determined at the time of booking.

 Reference Photos